w3c/wot/planning/wg-schedule.md

 #### HTTP

-* MONTH DAY, YEAR  : Group Call for Consensus (CfC) to publish a note
+* MONTH DAY, YEAR  : Group Call for Consensus (CfC) to publish a Note
 * MONTH DAY, YEAR  : Submission to the Binding Registry (initial state)
 * MONTH DAY, YEAR  : Review within the Binding Registry process
 * MONTH DAY, YEAR  : Request for Transition to the current/stable state within the Binding Registry process